If you’ve struggled to see a doctor or get medical treatment in recent months, you’ll have personal experience of the huge pressure the NHS is under.

 One of the benefits of private medical insurance is that treatments and drugs could be available through your policy that aren’t available on the NHS.
 Some treatments may only be offered via private healthcare providers.

-Even when the National Institute for Clinical Excellence (NICE) has recommended that the NHS starts using a particular treatment, it may take a long time to become available because of the cost of buying new equipment, for example, or training staff.
+Even when the National Institute for Clinical Excellence (NICE) has recommended that the NHS starts using a particular treatment, it can take a long time to become available because of the cost of buying new equipment, for example, or training staff.
 It may be that the drug is offered in private hospitals before this stage has been completed by the NHS.

 3. You can usually access online appointments